Can Minors Get an Abortion in Illinois Without Parental Consent?

 March 28, 2026

 Yes.
-Illinois does not require parental consent or parental notification for minors seeking an abortion.
-A patient under 18 can schedule and attend an appointment on their own.
-This has been the law since Illinois repealed its parental notification requirement in 2022.
+Illinois does not require parental consent or parental notification for minors who want an abortion.
+If you are under 18, you can set up and attend an appointment on your own.
+This has been the law since Illinois repealed its parental notification rule in 2022.

 Do minors need parental consent for an abortion in Illinois?

-No. In Illinois, minors do not need parental consent or parental notification to receive an abortion.
-You can make your own decision about abortion care regardless of your age.
-This applies to all types of abortion, including the abortion pill.
+No. In Illinois, minors do not need parental consent or parental notification to get an abortion.
+You can make your own choice about abortion care at any age, and this applies to every type of abortion, including the abortion pill.

 Illinois repealed its Parental Notification of Abortion Act in 2022.
-Before this change, a minor's parent or guardian had to be notified at least 48 hours before an abortion.
-That requirement no longer exists.
-Today, a 16-year-old patient has the same right to schedule and receive care as an adult patient.
+Before that change, a parent or guardian had to be told at least 48 hours before a minor's abortion.
+That rule is gone, so a 16-year-old patient now has the same right to schedule and get care as an adult.

 What does the appointment process look like for a minor?

 The appointment process is the same for minors and adults.
-When you call The Center for Women to schedule, you do not need a parent on the phone.
-You can schedule your own appointment and attend it alone.
+When you call The Center for Women to schedule, you do not need a parent on the phone, and you can set up your own appointment and attend it alone.

-At your visit, the provider will perform an ultrasound, review your health history, answer your questions, and prescribe the abortion pill if you are eligible (up to 10 weeks of pregnancy).
+At your visit, the doctor will do an ultrasound, review your health history, answer your questions, and prescribe the abortion pill if you are eligible (up to 10 weeks of pregnancy).
 You take the first pill at the clinic and the second set of pills at home 24 to 48 hours later.

 Will my parents be notified?

 No. The clinic will not contact your parents or guardians.
-Your medical records are confidential.
-Under Illinois law and federal HIPAA regulations, your health information is protected and cannot be shared without your consent.
+Your medical records stay private.
+Under Illinois law and federal HIPAA rules, your health information is protected and cannot be shared without your consent.

-If you pay with cash, there will be no billing statement or insurance explanation of benefits sent to your parents.
-The Center for Women accepts cash payment, and the $380 cost covers your entire visit including the appointment, ultrasound, medications, and follow-up.
+If you pay with cash, no billing statement or insurance paperwork will go to your parents.
+The Center for Women accepts cash, and the $380 cost covers your whole visit: the appointment, ultrasound, medications, and follow-up.

-If you use a parent's insurance, be aware that an explanation of benefits may be sent to the policyholder.
-If privacy is a concern, paying with cash ensures that no documentation goes to anyone else.
+If you use a parent's insurance, know that a form called an explanation of benefits may be sent to the policyholder.
+If privacy is a concern, paying with cash means no paperwork goes to anyone else.

 Can I bring a trusted adult who is not my parent?

 Yes.
-You can bring any trusted adult — an older sibling, aunt, grandparent, friend, or counselor — to your appointment for support.
-They can wait in the waiting area while you see the provider.
-You do not need to bring anyone, but many patients appreciate having someone with them.
+You can bring any trusted adult to your appointment for support, such as an older sibling, aunt, grandparent, friend, or counselor.
+They can wait in the waiting area while you see the doctor.
+You do not have to bring anyone, but many patients like having someone with them.

-The person who comes with you does not need to be your legal guardian.
-They do not need to sign anything or provide their own ID.
-Your appointment is between you and the provider.
+The person who comes with you does not need to be your legal guardian, and they do not need to sign anything or show their own ID.
+Your appointment is between you and the doctor.

-If you would prefer to come alone, that is also completely fine.
-The clinic staff will support you throughout your visit.
+If you would rather come alone, that is fine too, and the clinic staff will support you through your visit.

 How is Illinois different from neighboring states?

-Illinois is one of the most accessible states in the Midwest for minors seeking abortion care.
-Here is how it compares to neighboring states:
+Illinois is one of the easiest states in the Midwest for minors to get abortion care.
+Here is how it compares to nearby states:

 - Indiana: Near-total abortion ban.
-Minors cannot access abortion in Indiana regardless of parental involvement.
+Minors cannot get an abortion in Indiana whether or not a parent is involved.

 - Missouri: Total abortion ban.
-No abortions available in Missouri for any age.
+No abortions are available in Missouri at any age.

-- Wisconsin: Abortion is legal, but parental consent is required for patients under 18.
+- Wisconsin: Abortion is legal, but patients under 18 need parental consent.

 - Kentucky: Near-total abortion ban.

-Because Illinois has no parental involvement requirement and no abortion ban, it has become a destination for minors from across the Midwest who need access to care.
+Illinois has no parental involvement rule and no abortion ban, so it has become a place minors from across the Midwest travel to for care.

 What if I am from another state?

 Illinois has no residency requirement.
-You can travel from any state to receive abortion care in Illinois, and parental consent is not required regardless of where you live.
-Illinois shield laws protect patients — including minors — who travel from other states.
+You can travel from any state to get abortion care in Illinois, and parental consent is not needed no matter where you live.
+Illinois shield laws protect patients who travel from other states, and that includes minors.

 If your home state has a parental consent or notification law, that law does not follow you to Illinois.
-Once you are in Illinois, only Illinois law applies to your care.
-Your medical records in Illinois are protected from being shared with other states.
+Once you are in Illinois, only Illinois law applies to your care, and your Illinois medical records are protected from being shared with other states.

 If you need to travel to Westchester for your appointment, see our travel guides for patients from Indiana and Missouri for practical tips on making the trip.